 Interested To Learn Agile Training?
 Enroll now for a FREE demo on Agile Training.

 Whether you are a full-time project manager or a part-time project manager, you are always taking part in Project Management activities.
 Considering that fact, it is very important for you to keep track of the team, tasks and a clear goal of the end date (with all changes to tasks individually or as a whole) always.
 This task gets very hectic if you don’t follow a specific way of tracking it manually or to choose a tool to do the same for you.
 Since that we are at the right point to get our hands dirty with the available options (open source), let us get down to business.

-Not many disadvantages on this tool other than a limited storage capability of 5GB
+- Not many disadvantages to this tool other than a limited storage capability of 5GB

 FreedCamp is almost the first on the list along with Bitrix24 but has a small lacking in the project management capabilities as provided by the software earlier.
 Nevertheless, if your requirements meet with this one, it is viable to option to choose this over Bitrix24 safely.
 Having said that, let us look at the advantages and disadvantages of this software usage as such:

 - Pretty smooth design

 - A good count of functions made available